Azure/azureml-examples/sdk/assets/data/README.md

 Some interesting features of this folder containing multiple text files to call out:

 - the data of interest is only in files that have the following suffix: `_use_this.csv` and other file names that do not match should be ignored.
 - is the date a date or a string?
+What is the format?
 - are the x, y, z columns booleans or strings?
 - the store location is an index that is useful for sub-setting
 - the file is encoded in `ascii` format and not `utf8`